lsikes0707/viper/README.md

 * Use GitHub in a general sense

 # Installing
-Choose a location viper will execute from
+Choose a location viper will execute from.
 Pull the project into this directory.
 Essential files for execution:
 * FUNCTIONS.py